F. Vincent Vernuccio: Pa. leads way to protect worker freedom

 Unfortunately for these employees, the fight isn’t over.
 From California to New York, union-backed politicians have been working to undermine the Janus decision through legislative action.
 Their tactics include confusing rules and narrow windows to make it harder for public employees to leave and stop paying unions, forcing new employees to sit through union sales pitches, and restricting what public employers can tell their employees.
-These unprecedented efforts seek to circumvent the highest court’s decision in an attempt to trap public employees into paying unions, ignoring the best interest of our civil servants.

 It is important that public employees get accurate information to make an informed decision about what is best for them.
 National outreach efforts to workers like the My Pay My Say campaign are serving this needed purpose as states make it difficult for public employees to learn about and exercise their rights.
 However, legislation is also needed to protect First Amendment rights and ensure compliance with Janus.

 Pennsylvania’s Senate Bill 1278, introduced by Sen. John Eichelberger Jr., R-Altoona, is likely the strongest post-Janus legislation in the country protecting public employees.
 SB 1278 seeks to enhance protections for Pennsylvania civil servants and ensure the state complies with the Janus decision.

 Recently the Senate Majority Policy Committee held a hearing on how the bill protects the Supreme Court’s intent in Janus.